 As part of our work toward achieving our DEI goals, we recognize that it is important to offer resources for staff support and resiliency.
 To support relationship building and resiliency among staff of color, Earthjustice has partnered with a consultant who has designed material specifically aimed at growing trust and solidarity in our organization.
 Staff of color interested in participating in this work will convene in small groups that meet regularly to discuss the material, while growing an internal support network.

 In support of our goal of creating a more inclusive and equitable internal culture, supervisors from across each office and program have begun meeting monthly to address concerns and share best practices for effective and equitable supervision.

 - Engage in cross-office learning about what the regional offices and headquarters are doing regarding their internal culture.

-- Continue with year two of the three-year comprehensive organizational DEI training plan and develop mechanism for capturing feedback.
-Measuring Our Progress: What were the organization-wide training provided and was the feedback captured utilized in informing future trainings?
+- Continue the 3-year comprehensive organizational DEI training plan and develop mechanism for capturing feedback.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.